We have compiled a list of frequently asked questions which we hope will be helpful to you.

 Can I get cash at Drusillas?

-We do not have a cash machine at Drusillas however you are able to get cashback (with purchase) at our Admission Kiosks, food outlets and shops, if your card allows.
+We do not have a cash machine at Drusillas however you are able to get cashback (with purchase) at our Admission Gates, most food outlets and shops, if your card allows.

-Our Club Membership scheme provides admission to the Park everyday that Drusillas is open (362 days a year).
+Our Annual Membership scheme provides admission to the Park everyday that Drusillas is open (362 days a year).
 We have two levels of Membership; Standard and Gold.
-To learn all about the benefits, take a look at our Annual Club Membership page.
+To learn all about the benefits, take a look at our Annual Membership page.

 Are there rides at Drusillas?